iljarotar/synth/README.md

 `Lowpass`
 `Highpass`

 Most of the parameters are optional.
-The most simple patch may look like this
+A very simple patch may look like this

 ```yaml
 volume: 1